equinox-project/equinox-js/docs/docs/propeller/streams-sink.md

 know when a batch has finished processing and notify the submitter.

 The StreamsSink limits the number of in-flight batches to a configured number.
-When a batch is submitted we check the number of in-flight batches and if it has reached the threshold delays the introduction of the batch's events until a previous batch completes.
+When a batch is submitted we check the number of in-flight batches and, if it has reached the threshold, reached the threshold delays the introduction of the batch's events until a previous batch completes.